dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 * An Android device
 * A valid username and password for https://dpaw-data.appspot.com as provided to you by Florian Mayer.
+  The username and password will be per tablet, not per data collector.

 * On your Android device, install
   `ODK Collect <https://play.google.com/store/apps/details?id=org.odk.collect.android>`_
+* Drop a shortcut to ODK Collect onto the home screen.
-* In ODK Collect > General Settings > Server Settings >
+* In ODK Collect > Settings (three dots top or bottom right) > General Settings > Server >
-  Configure platform settings:
   * URL: https://dpaw-data.appspot.com
   * username and password as provided to you by the ODK data maintainer.
   These credentials determine whether you can retrieve new forms and submit data, and the username will be automatically recorded when collecting data.
 It is crucial to spell the credentials exactly as provided.
-* The username and password can also be set under General Settings > Server Settings.
+* Form management:
-* Auto send: "only with WiFi" if few data points are collected.
+  * Auto send: "WiFi only" if few data points are collected.
     Disable for vigorous data collection in remote areas with limited bandwidth provided by WiFi hotspots - don't swamp the WiFi hotspot by auto-uploading data with photos.
-* Default to finalized
-* Delete after send
+  * Delete after send: yes.
-* If the device is used by many volunteers who are new to the software, enable the "Admin Settings" (set password) and disable menu options that are not needed or risk data loss (e.g. "delete forms").

-**Note** You **must not** share your credentials, and **always use your own credentials** in General Settings > Username/Password to collect data.
-Failure to do so **will** result in data loss, data corruption and loss of attribution.
+* User and device identity > Form metadata > Username: set to the data collector's username.
+  This name will be automatically recorded in ODK forms as "observed by".
+* ODK Collect > Settings > Admin settings > User settings: de-select all but "Form metadata".
+* ODK Collect > Settings > Admin settings > Admin password: set and remember.

 Providing training
 ==================